nemoeriksson/template/README.md

 npm run dev
 ```

-If you want to host the website so anyone on the same WiFi can connect and view it you need to modify your `package.json`.
+If you want to host the website so anyone on the same LAN network can connect and view it you need to modify your `package.json`.
 Add the following line to the `"scripts"` section: <br>
 `"host": "vite dev --host --port 8080",`.

 It should look something like this: